pietrobraione/sushi/README.md

 ## Deploying SUSHI

 Deploying SUSHI to be used outside Eclipse is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main SUSHI application `master/build/libs/sushi-master-<VERSION>.jar`.
-You may deploy them and all the missing dependencies, if you feel adventurous.
-However, `gradlew build` will also produce an uber-jar `master/build/libs/sushi-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded EvoSuite, `tools.jar`, the GLPK-Java jar file, and of course the native files (Z3 and the native parts of GLPK and GLPK-Java).
-Deploying based on the uber-jar currently is the easiest way for deploying SUSHI.
+You need to deploy them and all their dependencies.
+Moreover, `gradlew build` will produce an uber-jar `master/build/libs/sushi-master-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded EvoSuite, `tools.jar`, the GLPK-Java jar file, and the native files (Z3 and the native parts of GLPK and GLPK-Java).
+Deploying based on the uber-jar is easier, but to our experience the uber-jar setup is more crash-prone.

+Here follows detailed instructions for deploying SUSHI based on the plain jars:

+way for deploying SUSHI.
 Moreover, although JBSE and SUSHI-Lib are already included in the SUSHI uber-jar, you will need to deploy the JBSE and SUSHI-Lib jars.
 The instruction for deploying based on the uber-jar plus these six dependencies are the following ones:

+* Deploy Z3, possibly adding the Z3 binary to the system PATH.
+* Deploy the `sushi-master-<VERSION>.jar` and set the Java classpath to point at it.
-* You can put the SUSHI uber-jar anywhere: Just set the Java classpath to point at it.
+* Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
-* Deploying Z3 is very easy: Just put the Z3 binary directory somewhere, and add the Z3 binary to the system PATH, or use the `-z3` option when invoking SUSHI to point at it.
+* Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
-* Deploying EvoSuite is similarly easy: Put the right EvoSuite jar somewhere, and then use the `-evosuite` option when invoking SUSHI to point at it.
-Since SUSHI executes EvoSuite in a separate process, you do not need to put the EvoSuite jar in the classpath.
+* Deploy the two EvoSuite jars contained in the `evosuite` directory.
+SUSHI executes EvoSuite in a separate process, therefore you do not need to put the EvoSuite jars in the classpath.
 * SUSHI will not run if you deploy it on a machine that has a JRE, instead of a JDK, installed.
 This because SUSHI needs to invoke the platform's `javac` to compile some intermediate files.
 Therefore, you need to install a full JDK 8 on the target machine, providing both `tools.jar` and `javac` to SUSHI.
-Add `tools.jar` to the classpath, if it is not already in it by default.
+Add `tools.jar` to the classpath.
+* Deploy the args4j, JavaParser and (if you do not use the `jbse-<version>-shaded.jar` uber-jar) Javassist jars that you find in the Gradle's cache.
+All these jars must be on the classpath.
 * Deploy GPLK and GLPK-Java, ensuring that the version of GLPK-Java you are deploying is the same used during compilation.
 Then, set the Java native library path to point to the directory where the native libraries of GLPK-Java are installed, either by providing the `-Djava.library.path=...` option when launching SUSHI, or (under any UNIX-like system) by setting the environment variable `LD_LIBRARY_PATH`.
 Also, set the classpath to point at the GLPK-Java jar file.

-* Finally, the JBSE and SUSHI-Lib jars need not to be on the classpath (they are included in the SUSHI uber-jar, that is already in the classpath), but the path to them must be passed to SUSHI through the `-jbse_lib` and `-sushi_lib` options.
+If you deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j and Javassist jars.

 ## Usage

-You can launch SUSHI as follows:
+Compile the target program with the debug symbols, then launch SUSHI from the command line as follows:

-    $ java -cp <classpath> -Djava.library.path=<nativeLibraryPath> sushi.Main <options>
+    $ java -Xms16G -Xmx16G -cp <classpath> -Djava.library.path=<nativeLibraryPath> sushi.Main <options>

 where `<classpath>` and `<nativeLibraryPath>` must be set according to the indications of the previous section.
 If you launch SUSHI without options it will print a help screen that lists all the available options.
 The indispensable ones, that you *must* set in order for SUSHI to work, are:

+* `-evosuite`: the path to one of the two EvoSuite jar files contained in the `evosuite/` folder.
+Use `evosuite-shaded-1.0.6-SNAPSHOT.jar` if you activate the option `-use_mosa`, otherwise use `evosuite-shaded-1.0.3.jar`.
+* `-use_mosa`: configures EvoSuite to use a multi-objective search algorithm (MOSA).
+You usually want this option to be active, since it makes SUSHI faster in most cases.
+* `-jbse_lib`: this must be set to the path of the JBSE jar file from the `jbse/build/libs` directory.
+It must be the same you put in the classpath.
+If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
+* `-sushi_lib`: this must be set to the path of the SUSHI-Lib jar file from the `runtime/build/libs` directory.
+If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
+* `-z3`:  the path to the Z3 binary.
 * `-classes`: a colon- or semicolon-separated (depending on the OS) list of paths; It is the classpath of the software under test.
 * `-target_class`: the name in [internal classfile format](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.2.1) of the class to test: SUSHI will generate tests for all the methods in the class.
 Or alternatively:
 * `-target_method`: the signature of a method to test.
 The signature is a colon-separated list of: the name of the container class in internal classfile format; the [descriptor](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.3.3) of the method; the name of the method.
 You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.
-* `-evosuite`: the path to one of the two EvoSuite jar files contained in the `evosuite/` folder.
-Use `evosuite-shaded-1.0.6-SNAPSHOT.jar` if the option `-use_mosa` is active, otherwise use `evosuite-shaded-1.0.3.jar`.
-* `-use_mosa`: configures EvoSuite to use a multi-objective search algorithm (MOSA).
-You usually want this option to be active, since it makes SUSHI faster in most cases.
-* `-jbse_lib`: this must be set to the path of the JBSE jar file.
-You will find one in the `jbse/build/libs` directory.
-* `-sushi_lib`: this must be set to the path of the SUSHI-Lib jar file.
-You will find one in the `runtime/build/libs` directory.
-* `-z3`:  the path to the Z3 binary (you can omit it if Z3 is on the system PATH).
-* `-tmp_base`: a path to a temporary directory; SUSHI needs to create many intermediate files, and will put them in a subdirectory of `-tmp_base` having as name the date and time when it was launched.
+* `-tmp_base`: a path to a temporary directory; SUSHI needs to create many intermediate files, and will put them in a subdirectory of the one that you specify with this option.
+The subdirectory will have as name the date and time when SUSHI was launched.
 * `-out`: a path to a directory where SUSHI will put the generated tests.

 An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the runtime subproject.
 The subclass should override one or more of the `modify` methods that receive as input a  parameter object, and modify the object by setting the parameters of interest.
 In this case SUSHI must be invoked by specifying the following options: